 In honor of the year of her debut release, Saori Yuki partnered with Pink Martini and producer Thomas M. Lauderdale to create a loving tribute to the music released in 1969.
 Featuring Japanese pop hits alongside internationally recognized tunes like Jorge Ben's "Mas que nada" and "Puff the magic dragon", 1969 is a brilliant collaboration, with Thomas M. Lauderdale's magical arrangements, Pink Martini's stellar musicianship, and Saori Yuki's soaring vocals.

-1969 is available on a high-quality 180 gram vinyl double LP and includes a FREE MP3 digital download of the album.
+1969 is available on a high-quality 180 gram vinyl LP and includes a FREE MP3 digital download of the album.

 01. Yuuzuki (Evening moon)